brunomnsilva/JavaFXSmartGraph/README.md

 ### What's new?

-This is a *release candidate* version, as it hasn't been thoroughly tested yet.
-Feedback is appreciated.

 Although one full version number higher than the previous *stable* version (1.1.0), existing applications are expected to work with this library version without significant changes.

 :warning: The only exception is the necessary use of `SmartStylableNode.setStyleInline(...)` instead of `SmartStylableNode.setStyle(...)` to correctly apply inline styles to nodes (vertices and edges).
 Css classes are set the same way as before.